William Congreve Russell

 William Congreve Russell (15 April 1778 – 1850) was a Whig politician in England.

-Russell was the son of Thomas Russell, of Moor Green, Moseley, Worcestershire (now Birmingham), by his second wife, Mary Garner.
-He was commissioned a captain when the North Worcestershire Volunteers were formed in September 1803.
+Russell was the son of Thomas Russell of Moor Green, Moseley, Worcestershire (now Birmingham), and Mary Garner, his second wife.
+He was appointed as a captain when the North Worcestershire Volunteers were established in September 1803.
 On 19 July 1820, he married Elizabeth Mary Hopper (d.
 27 June 1821), by whom he had one daughter: